mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/03.review_advanced/default.en.md

     author: admin
 ---

+This module integrates with the product rating feature of your store system!

-**Turbo charge your eCommerce store’s product reviews, and increase conversion rates with the Mailbeez Review Reminder module with Auto-login. **
+**Turbo charge your eCommerce store’s product reviews, and increase conversion rates with the Mailbeez Review Reminder module with Auto-login.**

 Once a customer has paid and received their purchase from your store, they really have no motivation to return at a later date to write a product review.
 Whilst one or two of your customers will perhaps have a review mindset developed from frequenting larger, more established online stores, unfortunately they will always be in the minority.